Sears Is Fading, But Memories Of Its Mail-Order Homes Endure

 When Mutch purchased the home, he received a rather unusual housewarming gift from the previous owners — a binder of information on Sears homes.

-He says since he bought the property from friends he already knew it was a Sears home, but that he purchased it for its character.
+He says he already knew it was a Sears home since he bought the property from friends but that he purchased it for its character.

 Mutch began researching Sears homes after the son of the house's original owners reached out to him and shared photos of the house under construction.